FinalsClub/djKarma/README.md

 7. Start Apache Solr search engine (see section)

  + TODO: short desc of how to install and deploy on a deployment server, what server packages need to be running/installed, but not how to install them
+### Future

+8. copy $(djKarma_src)/bin/knotes -> /etc/init.d/knotes .
+This is the init script for running karmanotes at startup.
+Please note that the stop / kill options do not work because of pid issues.
+A fix is being worked on.

 ### Deployment database
 To initially deploy the postgres backup on a fresh debian based system: